Big Hole Lookout

 Directions

 From Plains, Montana travel northwest on Highway 200 for approximately 7.5 miles to Weeksville Creek Road (FR 887).
-From Thompson Falls, Montana travel southeast on Highway 200 for approximately 17.5 miles to Weeksville Creek Road (FR 887).
-Turn north onto Weeksville Creek Road (FR 887) and travel approximately 3 miles to Big Hole Road (FR 5587) and turn left.
-Travel the Big Hole Road for approximately 17.5 miles to the Big Hole Trailhead.
-From the trailhead, hike, bike, or ride 3 miles one-way on Big Hole Lookout Trail to reach the lookout.
+Turn north onto Weeksville Creek Road and travel approximately 3 miles to Big Hole Road (FR 5587) and turn left.
+Travel Big Hole Road for approximately 17.5 miles to the Big Hole Trailhead.
+From the trailhead, hike 3 miles on the Big Hole Lookout Trail to reach the lookout.

 Amenities